 Enjoy time together with this list of 50 fun things to do at home with kids!

 Unlike most of the world, we’ve been through long stints at home.
 There was the time I was placed on bedrest for six weeks during one of my pregnancies.
-And the month that BOTH our kids got chicken pox (at home quarantine per doctor’s orders for that one) plus a few broken bones over the years when the kids had not choice but to stay home, rest and elevate.
+And the month that BOTH our kids got chicken pox (at home for two weeks per doctor’s orders for that one) plus a few broken bones over the years when the kids had not choice but to stay home, rest and elevate.

 So, I thought I would share some of our tips for FUN things to do when you’re home with kids since we’ve had some experience with that – easy activities & creative ideas that will save your sanity and help make your days more enjoyable!